kodumen/angular2-quickstart/README.md

 # Angular 2 Quickstart

-Quickly start a new Angular 2 application!
+Quickly start a new Angular 2 (Beta) application!

 Based on the Angular 2 Quickstart guide from [angular.io](https://angular.io/docs/ts/latest/quickstart.html).
 Use this to immediately start making your project!
 The language used for this